 - Roast 35 minutes, check for tenderness, by inserting the tip of a knife into an inner clove.
-If tender, uncover and roast until golden and caramelized, 10-20 more mintues.
+If tender, uncover and roast until golden and caramelized, 10-20 more minutes.
 If not tender, recover with foil and check again in 5-10 minutes.

-Roasting Peeled Garlic:
+Roasting Peeled Garlic

 - Place 1 cup garlic cloves in a baking dish ( glass allows you to see the depth of color).

 - Drizzle generously with olive oil 2-4 tablespoons ( the flavorful oil can be used in dressings, and to preserve the garlic)